-Trained in Germany in the early 1870’s and possibly PAFA in the last 1870’s, Platt moved to Chicago and later Denver and spent rest of his life.
-It was probably during his PAFA period where he met Harnet and Peto and learned to paint Trompe l’oeil style.
+Trained in Germany in the early 1870s and possibly PAFA in the last 1870s, Platt moved to Chicago and later Denver and spent the rest of his life.
+It was probably during his PAFA period when he met Harnett and Peto and learned to paint Trompe l’oeil style.

 In this tabletop still life painting, Platt chose a more conventional composition: Against a somber background, fruits were lit by dim light to show colors and texture.
-It is similar to what was sold at Pook & Pook in 2005 although in the previous one the apples pouring out of a tilted tin-basket enable the painter to render smooth and suffused reflection with sensual pleasure.
-In both pictures, there awaits the moments and dynamics within the quietitude.
+It is similar to what was sold at Pook & Pook in 2005 although in the previous one, the apples pouring out of a tilted tin basket enable the painter to render smooth and suffused reflection with sensual pleasure.
+In both pictures, there awaits the moments and dynamics within the quietude.
 The knife has been intentionally placed in a different diagonal near the edge, is that an allusion to the dangers of sensual pursuits?

 If Platt’s western status explains the relatively high price reached in a California auction house, then the immediate next lot, a sketch work by John Francis Murphy, which was sold surprisingly above the high estimate, may testify that aesthetics eyes are looking for gems which are not necessarily beautiful or complete.